-The arbitral tribunal is competent to rule as to its jurisdiction - the well-known principle of Kompetenz-Kompetenz.
-The law provides for the 'negative' effect of this rule, according to which national courts may not decide on the arbitral tribunal's competence before the tribunal issues its ruling.
+The arbitral tribunal is competent to rule as to its jurisdiction under the well-known principle of Kompetenz-Kompetenz.
+The law provides for the 'negative' effect of this rule, according to which national courts may not decide on an arbitral tribunal's competence before the tribunal issues its ruling.
 This disposition is applicable only in cases where the lack of jurisdiction is not obvious.

 The Arbitration Act fully provides for interim measures, adopting the extended section of the UNCITRAL Model Law, as reviewed in 2006.
 The Act provides that an arbitral tribunal can grant interim measures it deems necessary in relation to the subject matter of the dispute.
-Three requirements must be fulfilled: a serious probability that the requesting party will succeed on the merits; sufficient evidence of the risk of harm of his or her rights; and that the harm resulting from the interim measure does not substantially outweigh the damage the requesting party wishes to avoid by the measure.
+Three requirements must be fulfilled: a serious probability that the requesting party